 Actuarial function

-Third-country insurance undertakings should disclose a description of how their actuarial function in respect of branch operations is implemented.
+Third-country insurance undertakings should report a description of how their actuarial function in respect of branch operations is implemented.

 With regard to the actuarial function in respect of the branch operations third-country insurance undertakings should report an overview of the activities undertaken by the actuarial function in respect of branch operations in each of its areas of responsibility during the reporting period, describing how the actuarial function contributes to the effective implementation of the risk management system of branch operations.